shuruili77/MLSys22_artifact/README.md

 Codes for MLSys 2022 artifact evaluation.
 The experiment codes contain two parts, one is for runtime evaluation and the other is for neural network accuracy evaluation.

+This readme file contains detailed information on how to verify the results.

 ## Runtime evaluation
 ### Hardware requirements
 Two microcontrollers are used: